microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwnedObject.md

 ## Description

 The `Get-EntraServicePrincipalOwnedObject` cmdlet retrieves an object owned by a service principal in Microsoft Entra ID.
-Specify `ObjectId` parameter retrieve an object owned by a service principal.
+Specify `-ObjectId` parameter retrieve an object owned by a service principal.

 ## Examples